 Resource allocation and prioritization of projects

 Organizations have limited resources.
 So, the approval of projects is done on the basis of various methods like pay back, DCF, NPV, and IRR.
 IF you don’t know these methods, you cannot state why your project must be approved.

 Costing and cost management

 Costing is the determination of costs for the products/services sold by a company.
 Cost management aims to improve a company’s profitability by managing, controlling, and eliminating expenses.

-- Ability to deal with finance and accounts department
+Ability to deal with finance and accounts departments

 Most importantly, you can confidently deal with the finance and accounts department when you have a clear idea about the finance concepts.